 Why should I get involved with the Parent Ambassador Program?

-As an ambassador, you will become increasingly more knowledgeable about USD and be equipped with tools and resources that will assist you, new incoming parents/families, and your student.
+As an ambassador, you will become increasingly knowledgeable about USD and be equipped with tools and resources that will assist new incoming parents/families during the transition to USD.
 It is also an opportunity to become a part of the USD community.

 What is the level of commitment to be involved in the Parent Ambassador Program?